 The requirements of Section 4(f) apply only to agencies within the U.S. Department of Transportation: the Federal Highway Administration (FHWA), the Federal Transit Administration, the Federal Railroad Administration, and the Federal Aviation Administration.
-FHWA's Section 4(f) regulations, entitled Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites, are codified at 23 Code of Federal Regulations (CFR) Part 774.
+FHWA's Section 4(f) regulations, entitled Parks, Recreation Areas, Wildlife and Waterfowl Refuges, and Historic Sites, are codified at 23 CFR Part 774.